darioems/lightbulb/workshops/networking/1.3-gre/README.md

   connection: local
 ```

 We also need **two variables**.
 We need the public IP address for rtr1 and rtr2.
 These two IP addresses will be different for every student in the workshop.
-The public IP address can be found in the `/etc/ansible/hosts` on your control node.
+The public IP address can be found in the `/home/studentXX/networking-workshop/lab_inventory/XX.hosts` on your tower node.
 Just call these `rtr1_public_ip` and `rtr2_public_ip`.
 The IP address 1.1.1.1 and 2.2.2.2 are placeholders!
 Please replace them, or use the dynamic mode below:
 ```
 vars:
    #Variables can be manually set like this: